 If your brainstorm has revealed areas that need addressing then set aside some time to review:

 What did you do in the last year that worked and what didn’t?
 This might be a new product or service, a marketing activity, an event, a new fundraising challenge, a networking group you joined or even a different social media channel.
+Did covid mean some of your events became digital or did you finally get a e-newsletter up and running?
 Now is the time to review and decide if it’s worth pursuing or should be stopped.

 You can find lots of sources of data to analyse, if that appeals to you (I love a bit of data myself)!
-Look at your website analytics (and set them up if you don’t have them), email stats, social media engagement, event participation, number of inbound phone calls etc. Also look at all you profit from the last 12 months and where it came from.
-Who were your most profitable clients and how did they find you?
+Look at your website analytics (and set them up if you don’t have them), email stats, social media engagement, event participation, number of inbound phone calls etc. Also look at all your income or profit from the last 12 months and where it came from.
+Who were your most profitable clients or generous donors and how did they find you?